 3. Do the two proposed ICSs involve unique BRC/IPC combinations associated with the same SOE?

 If the BioTab-defined body region contacted for the injury differs for the proposed scenarios, a second ICS should be coded.
 For example, two ICS should be coded for a brain injury that is thought to occur from either head contact with the vehicle interior or from belt restraint of the chest where the resulting angular motion of the head occurs without head contact.
-This rule allows the possibility of mixed IPC configurations as long as at least one BRC/IPC relationship differs between the two ICS - consider an ICS with an Isolated IPC and an ICS with Critical IPCs where one of the critical IPCs contacts the same BRC as in the Isolated IPC and an ICS with Tandem IPCs where the BRC and first-contacted IPC are the same (e.g., the first ICS involves contact to the shoulder belt and the second ICS involves chest contact to the belt in tandem with the airbag the best approach would be to only code the Tandem IPC scenario).
+This rule allows the possibility of mixed IPC configurations as long as at least one BRC/IPC relationship differs between the two ICS - consider an ICS with an Isolated IPC and an ICS with Critical IPCs where one of the critical IPCs contacts the same BRC as in the Isolated IPC example (e.g., the first ICS involves door contact to left hip and the second ICS involves critical IPCs of door to left hip and center console to right hip).
+This condition does not permit an ICS with an Isolated IPC and an ICS with Tandem IPCs where the BRC and first-contacted IPC are the same (e.g., the first ICS involves chest contact to the shoulder belt and the second ICS involves chest contact to the belt in tandem with the airbag the best approach would be to only code the Tandem IPC scenario).
 A justification must be included in the causation note.